 Yes!
 You can freeze a minor or an incapacitated consumer’s credit report.
 The process to this is different between the credit bureaus, so follow the steps found on their websites.

-Putting your credit report on ice may be a big headache if you’re the type of person, like me, that uses your credit very often.
-It may also affect your chances of receiving prequalified credit card offers (I like them).
+Ice cold credit may be a big headache if you’re the type of person, like me, who uses your credit very often.
+It may also affect your chances of receiving pre qualified credit card offers (I like them).

-If you know someone who is a victim of identity theft, please share with them this post, since this information about freezing credit reports may be very useful to them.
+If you know someone who is a victim of identity theft, please share this post with them, since this information about freezing credit reports may be very useful to them.

 Identity theft is on the rise, as ugly as it is.
 It is important for every consumer to be armed with the proper information so that if you are ever, g-d forbid, a vict...